-1. If necessary, configure the shared file systems that you want to use and mount them on each node.
+If necessary, configure the shared file systems that you want to use and mount them on each node.

-Note: The mount point that you use for the file system must be identical on each node.
+Note: The cluster file system directory that you use for the file system must be identical on each node.
 Ensure that the file systems are configured to mount automatically when a node restarts.

-- 2. Use the df -h command to determine the free disk space on each mounted file system. - 3.
+- Use the df -h command to determine the free disk space on each storage area. - 3.
 From the display, identify the file systems that you want to use: